andrew/ultimate-awesome/README.md

 - [design-resources-for-developers](https://github.com/chanmyaemaung/design-resources-for-developers) - Design Resources For Developers.
 - [awesome-face-detection-and-recognition](https://github.com/codingonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
+- [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
+Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
+With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
+This tiny archive attempts to collect key z-machine documents.
 - [awesome-binary-analysis](https://github.com/CyberReasoningSystem/awesome-binary-analysis) - List of helpful binary analysis tools and research materials.
 - [awesome-data](https://github.com/dengyongqing/awesome-data) - 一份精心挑选的数据源资源索引。.
 - [awesome-data-science-and-engineering](https://github.com/Dineshkarthik/awesome-data-science-and-engineering) - A curated list of Data Science and Engineering frameworks, tools, libraries and related list of tutorials.
+- [awesome](https://github.com/diovanemonteiro/awesome) - Uma coleção de links, sites favoritos, tutoriais, dicas, postagens, artigos e vídeos sobre diversas tecnologias relacionadas ao desenvolvimento web.
 - [Awesome-Palette-Choice](https://github.com/dogfuntom/Awesome-Palette-Choice) - Curated list of color palette semi-automatic and AI-powered generators, and other alternatives.
 - [awesome-dogechain](https://github.com/dogmoneyswap/awesome-dogechain) - A curated list of DogeChain projects & resources.
 - [AwesomeDPT-WindowsSoft](https://github.com/dpteam/AwesomeDPT-WindowsSoft) - 💻 Список программного обеспечения, которое DartPower Team советует установить каждому!.